 Still no 5G

 You’ll get a 5G iPhone some day, but not until 2020 or maybe even 2021.
 It will simply take that long to get reliable and power-efficient modems for iPhones, together with enough network coverage to do really good hardware and software testing.
 Apple doesn’t just sell iPhones to a few million early adopters, after all.
-A new iPhone model can expect to sell over 100 million units in its first year, and Apple just isn’t going to take the risk on networking gear that might provide an unsatisfactory user experience.
+A new iPhone model can expect to sell over 100 million units in its first year, and Apple just isn’t going to take the risk on networking chips that might provide an unsatisfactory user experience.